geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 You know, I just want to show that Tinygrad can run the absolute best, train the absolute best models.

 ##### **Geohot** [[00:00:54](https://www.youtube.com/watch?v=22O5E5aAnJU&t=54)]
-If we're training Lama 405B.
+If we're training LLaMA 405B.

 ##### **Geohot** [[00:00:57](https://www.youtube.com/watch?v=22O5E5aAnJU&t=57)]
-There's a few things bigger than Lama 405B, of course, at the crazy labs.
+There's a few things bigger than LLaMA 405B, of course, at the crazy labs.

 ##### **Nimlgen** [[00:01:03](https://www.youtube.com/watch?v=22O5E5aAnJU&t=63)]
 So, I think it's a good target, and I think it stress tests a lot of pieces of Tinygrad in a way that's very important,

 ##### **Nimlgen** [[00:01:10](https://www.youtube.com/watch?v=22O5E5aAnJU&t=70)]
-because if you can train Lama 405B, if you can start up the process that trains Lama 405B in a minute,
+because if you can train LLaMA 405B, if you can start up the process that trains LLaMA 405B in a minute,

 ##### **Geohot** [[00:01:15](https://www.youtube.com/watch?v=22O5E5aAnJU&t=75)]
-you can start up the one that trains Lama 8B in five seconds.
+you can start up the one that trains LLaMA 8B in five seconds.

 ##### **Geohot** [[00:01:19](https://www.youtube.com/watch?v=22O5E5aAnJU&t=79)]
 So, you know, all these things trickle down our economics is real.

 ##### **Geohot** [[00:01:24](https://www.youtube.com/watch?v=22O5E5aAnJU&t=84)]
-So, yeah, let's start with...
+So, yeah, let's start with..

 ##### **Geohot** [[00:01:26](https://www.youtube.com/watch?v=22O5E5aAnJU&t=86)]
 I think the biggest thing holding us back right now from just actually training this stuff is flash retention.